-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 There are many things that lead to kidney failure.
 High blood pressure, diabetes, lupus, genetics and kidney stones, to name a few.
 Kidney problems will lead to chronic kidney or renal failure, if left untreated.

 SaltThe amount of sodium (salt) in your diet also matters.
 While it’s true that you need salt, eating too much of it is dangerous for your kidneys.
 And remember, salt not only comes from the salt shaker at the family dinner table, but also exists in copious amounts in processed dinner mixes, potato chips, salted nut snacks, cold cuts, many kinds of cheese, canned and instant or dehydrated soups, canned vegetables and bacon.

 If you allow damage to your kidneys to develop, you will end up needing kidney dialysis at least three times a week.
 In the end, you will probably need a kidney transplant.
 Above all else, drink plenty of water.
 Check when you go to the toilet: is your urine clear to light yellow in colour?
 It should be—if you are drinking enough liquids.